Beer and bikes are Portland’s greatest passions, and the cultures often overlap in Oregon’s largest city

 Oregonians are obsessed with delicious donuts.
-Portland’s Voodoo Doughnut has become a tourist attraction in itself with imaginative variations like bacon-maple and the signature raspberry-filled voodoo doll doughnut.
+Portland’s Voodoo Doughnut has become a tourist attraction in itself.
+Served with variations like bacon-maple and the signature raspberry-filled voodoo doll doughnut.

 Drink sustainable wine

-Oregon is known as one of the best places in the world for Pinot Noir, and Oregon’s 17 wine regions have grown a global reputation for their award-winning Pinot Noirs and Chardonnays.
+Oregon is known as one of the best places in the world for Pinot Noir.
+All 17 wine regions have grown a global reputation for their award-winning Pinot Noirs and Chardonnays.
 Oregon wineries are typically small and passionate about sustainable winemaking.
 The latest wine trend is the booming urban winemaking scene in Portland.